trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 ## Making a request

 This call will show all stop groups that has a name matching the searched value, in this case "sto".
 The stop groups are sorted by the most frequent daily departures.
-In this case the meta stop "STOCKHOLM" will show up first, with all associated information.
+In this case the meta stop "Stockholm" will show up first, with all associated information.

 ### Call